This blog may contain affiliate links. Read our disclosure policy for more info.

 It’s worth noting that most of the towns here are small, so they are easily navigated on foot or you can rent a scooter/ ATV.
 This is my personal choice when visiting as it’s super convenient!

 Public buses operate on the hour between Santa Teresa and Cobano and Montezuma and Cobano, stopping several times along the way.
 There is also a public bus between Samara and Nosara, which is easy to use.
-When traveling between towns such as from Montezuma to Nosara though, these routes are very complex and take a lot of time, so a shuttle is best.
+When traveling between towns such as from Montezuma to Nosara though, these routes are very complex and take a lot of time, so taking a shuttle is best.

 Remember, even though a place looks close on a map, many of the coastal roads cross rivers and are not commonly used.
 For this reason, please plan ahead and reach out if you have any questions about specific routes.